 You must submit all assignments before the due date.
-We do not accept submissions if the deadline is missed.
-If you do not submit before the due date, you will receive 0 credit.

-However, we do have a "revision grace period" policy.
-If you are unable to fulfill an assignment, project step, or quiz to your satisfaction before the due date for any reason, you may notify the TA (via a Canvas comment or email along with the original on-time submission) that you plan to submit a revision.
-You may then submit a revision within 3 days.

-If you 1) submit a partial fulfillment of the requirements before the due date, 2) notify the TA when you submit your first attempt, and then 3) resubmit a revised version of your work within 3 days, your grade will reflect your final submission only without incurring penalties.
-If you do not resubmit within 3 days, your grade will reflect your original (potentially incomplete) submission.

-The exceptions to this are project step drafts, draft reviews, extra credit assignments and the final project step submission (the one that is due in the last week of the term!).
-These must be submitted on time and cannot be revised once the due date has passed.
-Assignments will remain accessible in Canvas until the revision grace period closes.
+However, if you are unable to complete an assignment, project step, or quiz on time for any reason, you may notify the TA that you plan to resubmit it within 5 days (you can notify them by email or in the Canvas comment with your submission).
+If you submit a partial fulfillment of the requirements before the due date and then resubmit a revision within 5 days, your grade will reflect your final submission.
+If you do not resubmit within 5 days, your grade will reflect your original (potentially incomplete) submission.
+The exceptions to this are project step drafts, draft reviews, assignment 2 and the final project (step 7); these must be submitted on time and cannot be revised once the due date has passed.

-Exceptions may be made for documented emergencies, e.g. hospitalization, or extraordinary extenuating circumstances.
+If you do not submit your first version before the due date, you will receive 0 credit.
+Exceptions may be made for documented emergencies e.g. hospitalization.